syncfusion-content/javascript-docs/js/PivotGrid/How-To.md

 {% endhighlight %}

 ### Getting JSON format by triggering cell click event
-Cell Click on pivot grid allows you to get JSON format of cell which is clicked.
+Cell click on pivot grid allows you to get JSON format of the cell which is clicked.
 To enable cell click event, you can use the [`enableCellClick`](/api/js/ejpivotgrid#members:enablecellclick) property.
 You can get the JSON format of the value cell through the [`cellClick`](/api/js/ejpivotgrid#events:cellclick) event.

 {% highlight javascript %}